Shape

 Additionally, there are two modes in which the validate-inputs command can be run: relaxed (default) and strict.

 If you run the validate-inputs command without flags, relaxed mode will be enabled by default.
-In relaxed mode, any unused variables that are passed, but not used by the underlying Terraform configuration, will generate a warning, but not an error.
+In relaxed mode, any unused variables that are passed, but not used by the underlying OpenTofu/Terraform configuration, will generate a warning, but not an error.
 Missing required variables will always return an error, whether validate-inputs is running in relaxed or strict mode.

 To enable strict mode, you can pass the --terragrunt-strict-validate flag like so: